medvedevgroup/SibeliaZ/README.md

 ==============================
-SibeliaZ and TwoPaCo currently do not recognize soft-masked characters (i.e. using lowercase characters), so please convert soft-masked repeats to hard-maksed ones (with Ns) if you would like to mask the repeats.
+SibeliaZ and TwoPaCo currently do not recognize soft-masked characters (i.e. using lowercase characters), so please convert soft-masked repeats to hard-maksed ones (with Ns) if you would like to mask the repeats explicitly.
+However, it is not necessary as SibeliaZ uses the abundance parameter -a to filter out high-copy repeats.

 Citation
 ========